saumitraaditya/edgevpnio.github.io/_pages/home.md

 ### Key EdgeVPN features

 **Structured topology:**
-EdgeVPN currently implements a structured overlay topology where nodes self-organize into a ring ordered by unique node IDs, and with randomly-assigned “long-distance” links, following the Symphony peer-to-peer system.
-This topology is such that the average distance between two nodes can scale as a log(N) function, where N is the number of nodes.
+EdgeVPN implements a structured peer-to-peer overlay topology where nodes self-organize into a ring ordered by unique node IDs, and with randomly-assigned “long-distance” links, based on the approach described in [Symphony](http://infolab.stanford.edu/~bawa/Pub/symphony.pdf). *This topology is scalable:* the average distance between two nodes can scale as a log(N) function, where N is the number of nodes.
 Topology handling is modular, such that other topologies can be implemented.

 **Encrypted links:**
-EdgeVPN links are encrypted and authenticated with standard SSL-based transport-layer security.
-It supports UDP-based DTLS over NAT hole-punched tunnels.
+EdgeVPN links are encrypted and authenticated with standard SSL-based transport-layer security implemented by the open-source [WebRTC framework](https://webrtc.org/). *Communication among EdgeVPN nodes is private:* links use UDP-based Datagram TLS (DTLS) over NAT hole-punched tunnels

 **Easy grouping:**
-EdgeVPN uses the standard XMPP protocol with short messages to discover and exchange connection information with peers.
-Membership in private EdgeVPN groups can be easily configured for networks small to large in an XMPP server, such as the open-source OpenFire and eJabberd systems.
+EdgeVPN uses the standard [XMPP protocol](https://xmpp.org/) with short messages to discover and exchange connection information with peers.
+While packet switching and routing is decentralized and based on a scalable P2P overlay, *membership can be managed centrally:*  EdgeVPN groups can be easily configured for networks small to large in an XMPP server, such as the open-source [OpenFire](https://www.igniterealtime.org/projects/openfire/) and [eJabberd](https://www.ejabberd.im/) servers

-**Layer-2 networks:**
+**Layer-2 virtual network:**
-EdgeVPN exposes a virtual Ethernet to its endpoints, and supports the ARP protocol, and unicast and multicast IP applications.
+EdgeVPN exposes a virtual Ethernet to its endpoints, and supports the ARP protocol, and unicast and IGMP-based multicast IP applications. *You can run existing IP-based applications over EdgeVPN without modifications*

 **Programmable and extensible:**
-The core packet-switching in EdgeVPN is performed by programmable, software-defined Open vSwitch virtual switches, and endpoint interfaces are exposed via a virtual tap device.
-EdgeVPN can be deployed on physical and virtual machines, and in Docker containers.
+The core packet-switching in EdgeVPN is programmable, using the [OpenFlow protocol for Software-Defined Networking](https://www.opennetworking.org/).
+EdgeVPN integrates with [Open vSwitch](https://www.openvswitch.org/) virtual switches, and endpoint interfaces are exposed via a virtual tap device.
+EdgeVPN can be deployed on physical and virtual machines, and in [Docker](https://www.docker.com/) containers

 **Built on standards:**
 EdgeVPN leverages standards for NAT traversal (STUN, TURN, ICE), transport-layer security (TLS, DTLS), software-defined networking (OpenFlow), and short messaging (XMPP), and reuses the WebRTC open-source framework